Outlook OneDrive integration using Power Automate (Flow), interesting perspectives?

 An Alternative to Power Automate (Flow) for Outlook – OneDrive integration?

 OneDrive is the key to successful Office 365 adoption in the workplace.
 Unfortunately, Office 365 users most often still exchange files via Outlook emails.
-Ideally, in terms of Outlook – OneDrive integration, users should be able to attach files to their Outlook emails and have these attachments automatically uploaded and shared on OneDrive, and replaced by OneDrive shortcuts at the time the emails are sent.
-This would allow both email senders and recipients to access the same OneDrive shortcuts attached to their email messages, in replacement of the file originally attached.
+Ideally, in terms of Outlook – OneDrive integration, users should be able to attach files to their Outlook emails and have these attachments automatically uploaded and shared on OneDrive, and then replaced (still automatically) by OneDrive shortcuts at the time the emails are sent.
+This would allow both email senders and recipients to access the same OneDrive files by using the OneDrive shortcuts attached to their email messages, in replacement of the file originally attached.

 An interesting alternative to Power Automate (Flow):